oxanuragofficial/cybersec-portfolio/README.md

-# 🔐My Cybersecurity & Ethical Hacking Portfolio
+# 🔐My Cybersecurity & Ethical Hacking portfolio

 Welcome to my cybersecurity portfolio!
 I'm Anurag, a BTech Computer Science student passionate about ethical hacking, networking, and programming in C. This space showcases my beginner-friendly projects, labs, writeups, and continuous learning in the world of cybersecurity.